unioslo/uio-panopto-captionproviders/README.md

 Most of authorization logic is in common code: [panopto_oauth2.py](common/panopto_oauth2.py).

 ## Preparation
 1. You need a Panopto user account.
+It needs to be an Administrator account for the CaptionProviders API
 2. If you do not have Python 3 on your system, install the latest stable version from https://python.org.
 (Tested with Python 3.11.)
 3. Install external modules for this application.
 ```